paulhemmings/node-file-parser/README.md

 ```

 #### Example
 The "Order_Line_Items__c.Air_PO__c" field is removed.
 This is referenced in 30+ different files.
 In each file the following XML block is present.
 You want to remove this entire block from all 30 files.
-In this example <fieldPermissions> is the start block, </fieldPermissions> the end block.
+In this example "fieldPermissions" is the start block, "/fieldPermissions" the end block.
+These are the default start and end blocks defined within Config.yml.
+They can be overloaded via the command line parameters.
 ```
     <fieldPermissions>
         <editable>true</editable>